‘They had hideous girly posters on the wall in the tea room’

 An early lesson

-While at APM (now Amcor), Wenn was part of a team that rolled out IBM ‘green screen’ mainframes across the plant in a vintage digital transformation initiative that didn’t consider the cultural impact computer automation.
+While at APM (now Amcor), Wenn was part of a team that rolled out IBM ‘green screen’ mainframes across the plant in a vintage digital transformation initiative that didn’t consider the cultural impact of computer automation.
 The tech team wrongly assumed that staff members were literate and could read the screen and enter the correct dimensions for paper weight.
 Computer literacy levels across the entire plant were so low that the program initially failed.

 “There was no training and no recognition that literacy levels of people on the floor in the paper factory [was low].
 We spent a couple of years on it, we never withdrew it, we just repositioned people into different roles if they couldn’t read [the screen].
 There was a whole workforce strategy and replanning exercise that had to go with it,” Wenn says.